Enneagram Type Nine: The Moderator

 The SP Nine strives to find comfort in the world by satisfying physical needs though activities such as eating, sleeping, watching television, reading—anything that feels comfortable.
 By focusing on these concrete activities, the SP Nine can avoid looking inward while still experiencing the satisfaction of having their needs met.
 These Type Nines generally want more time alone than their Social and 1:1 Bonding counterparts.

-Social Type Nines: Participation
+Social Interaction Type Nines: Participation

 Social Nines are the most extroverted of the three subtypes.
 They want to feel as though they’re a part of things and so they often work harder than is necessary to demonstrate their value to a group.
 They are motivated to fight for the best interests of their group but are still lackadaisical about their own requirements and desires.
 Given that they are unselfish and gifted at mediating in groups, they make strong leaders.

-1:1 Bonding Type Nines: Fusion
+One-to-One Bonding Type Nines: Fusion

-Nines in general struggle with a sense of self, and the 1:1 Bonding Nine gains their sense of being by aligning themselves closely with another person.
+Nines in general struggle with a sense of self, and the One-to-One Bonding Nine gains their sense of being by aligning themselves closely with another person.
 It happens unconsciously, but they often take on the agenda, opinions and feelings of someone with whom they have a close relationship.
 Doing so allows them to experience an identity and structure they may not have on their own.
-1:1 Bonding Nines are kind, gentle, and the least assertive of the three subtypes.
+One-to-One Bonding Nines are kind, gentle, and the least assertive of the three subtypes.

 Enneagram Type Nine Wings